ArduPilot/ardupilot_wiki/plane/source/docs/calibrating-an-airspeed-sensor.rst

 the autopilot in your ground station.

 Adjusting
-:ref:`ARSPD_RATIO <ARSPD_RATIO>` can be done automatically using the automatic calibration feature available from release 2.76 onwards, or manually.
+:ref:`ARSPD_RATIO <ARSPD_RATIO>` can be done automatically using the automatic calibration feature, or manually.
 The procedures for both methods are presented below.

 Automatic calibration